Knock at the Cabin (2023) Review

 Directed by M. Night Shyamalan

 Behold, the Shyamalanaissance!
-M. Night is in top form with his latest thriller, Knock at the Cabin, and boy does that feel good to realize that.
+M. Night is in top form with his latest thriller, Knock at the Cabin.
+It sure feels good to realize that.
 After spending the better part of a decade in critical purgatory for delivering some truly atrocious films like The Last Airbender, Lady in the Water, After Earth, and the entertainingly bad The Happening, he has been slowly rebuilding the trust in audiences one movie at a time.
+The Visit, Split, and Old have been positive indicators of his return to form.
+Horror has been his rehabilitation.

-Perhaps Knock at the Cabin will assure everyone that he has learned his lessons and can be let back into our good graces.
-Granted, with every movie, you still wonder… is this great premise going to get wasted?
+Perhaps Knock at the Cabin will assure everyone that he has learned his lessons.
+Granted, with every movie, you still wonder… will Shyamalan waste another great premise?
 So, even with a great trailer, and a great cast, there is that gremlin in the back of your alligator brain warning you of disappointment.
+Fool me once, as the saying goes.
 Fear not, this movie was a masterful thriller, expertly presented.
 This time, the big plot twist is a promise, not a surprise.
 The question is, do you believe in it or not?

 It wastes no time at all introducing us to all the players.
 Leonard (Dave Bautista), looking (and specifically filmed to look) as enormous and menacing as ever approaches Wen (newcomer Kristen Cui), a little girl in the woods catching grasshoppers.
-It is wondrous to see how mature and nuanced Bautista has become as an actor, and how well the rookie child actress interacted with the gigantic Bautista.
-In a bit of a surprise, Leonard seems to be very gentle and tender in the opening scene.
+It is wondrous to see how mature and nuanced Bautista has become as an actor.
+Similarly impressive is how well the rookie child actress interacted with the gigantic Bautista.
+As a bit of a surprise, Leonard seems to be very gentle and tender in the opening scene.
+That becomes key to the story’s premise.

 But, his true purpose is uncovered when his three companions Sabrina (Nikki Amuka-Bird), Redmond (Rupert Grint), and Ardaine (Abby Quinn) arrive carrying savage-looking weapons.
-Wen flees back to her fathers Eric (Jonathan Groff) and Andrew (Ben Aldridge) who are at the proverbial cabin in the woods where the three are vacationing at.
-The family locks themselves in the cabin, as Leonard asks that the four strangers be allowed in to talk.
+Wen flees back to her fathers Eric (Jonathan Groff) and Andrew (Ben Aldridge).
+They are at the proverbial cabin in the woods where the three are vacationing.
+The family locks themselves in the cabin.
+Leonard entreats them to talk.
 Rightfully fearing for their safety, the family attempts to shut out the new arrivals, but the cabin is far too vulnerable with too many weak spots for entry.

-Eventually, the strangers overwhelm Eric and Andrew, and they are tied up and restrained.
-After a round of introductions that the intruders are ordinary folks on a mission, Leonard informs them that a horrible decision must be made.
-One of the three family members needs to die at the hand of their loved ones or else millions of people will perish, and if they fail to make the final sacrifice, all humanity, save the three of them will perish.
+Eventually, the strangers overwhelm Eric and Andrew.
+The intruders capture and restrain Eric, Andrew, and Wen.
+After a round of introductions, the intruders insist that they are ordinary folks on a mission.
+Leonard informs them that they must make a horrible decision.
+One of the three family members needs to die at the hands of their loved ones or else millions of people will perish.
+If they fail to make the final sacrifice, all humanity, save the three of them will perish.

 Ben Aldridge, Jonathan Groff, and Kristen Cui in Knock at the Cabin (2023)

-This MacGuffin happens very quickly in the story, and the whole premise hinges on this: Are these intruders part of a crazy suicide death cult… or are they telling the truth?
+This MacGuffin happens very quickly in the story.
+The whole premise hinges on this: Are these intruders part of a crazy suicide death cult… or are they telling the truth?
 This plays right into the hands of Shyamalan’s directorial style.
 Everyone with a passing knowledge of his work knows that he loves the BIG PLOT TWIST.
-In this case, the knot in the plot is plainly delivered.
-At what point, if ever, will Eric, Andrew, and Wen determine that a sacrifice needs to be made?
+In this case, the plot delivers the knot at the very beginning.
+At what point will Eric, Andrew, and Wen determine that a sacrifice needs to be made?

-The plot builds nicely, as proof gets built, doubts linger, and escape plans are made.
+The plot builds nicely.
+As proof of the apocalypse builds, doubts still linger, and the family plans an escape.
 It is truly disarming that the invading quartet seems to be genuinely good people driven toward madness.
 Right down to the very last moment, the uneasiness and doubt remain.
-There are also plenty of clues as to who the intruders are, and my friend Crystal managed to peg their identity within the first act, I’m not sure that I would have, but it is fully revealed in the third act.
+There are also plenty of clues as to the nature of the intruders.
+My friend Crystal managed to peg their identity within the first act.
+But, she is a horror author, so that’s not entirely surprising.
+Eventually, the story reveals the truth of the strangers in the third act.

 One big aspect of this film is that it is a high-level queer horror dialogue with the audience.
-The targeting of gays and the acceptance of gay families is given a full platform with this film.
-It colors the way Eric and Andrew process what is happening, and there is an undercurrent of the ugliness of a religious cult exercising a genocidal plot against the two men… at least from their perspective.
+The film examines the targeting of gays and the acceptance of gay families.
+This subtext colors the way Eric and Andrew process what is happening.
+A sub-plot suggests an undercurrent of an ugly religious cult exercising a genocidal plot against the two men… at least from their perspective.

-That perspective is conveyed in flashbacks to key moments in the lives of Andrew, Eric, and Wen.
+Flashbacks convey the perspective of key moments in the lives of Andrew, Eric, and Wen.
 To be honest, not all of the scenes seem germane to the plot, but from a narrative perspective, these scenes provide the backbone for the reactions of the family.

-If there are nits to be picked, I think that more effort from the intruders to let the consequences of the imminent doom soak in would have been useful.
+If there are nits to be picked, I wish the intruders tried harder to let the consequences of the imminent doom soak in.
 I get that the television cuts were useful, but they really could have hammered the point by channel switching and just a little more time to persuade.
 More proof, please!
-Only the end of the world is at stake!
+After all, only the end of the world is at stake!

 In a recent interview with Martine Paris at Inverse, Tremblay said that making the deal with Shyamalan was a pinch-yourself moment, and he was invited on set and sent the script for review.
-Tremblay was very impressed with the screenplay, calling it extremely well-written; super intense.
+The screenplay impressed Tremblay.
+He called it extremely well-written and super intense.

 “For people who read the book, there will be plenty of surprises,” he says.
 “The first two acts are probably very similar to the book.
 The third act is quite different.”